eminmtas/aligned_layer_tendermint/README.md

 alignedlayerd query bank balances <account-address-or-name>
 ```

 To ask for tokens, connect to our [faucet](https://faucet.alignedlayer.com) with your browser.
-You'll be asked to specify your account address `cosmosxxxxxxxxxxxx`, which you obtained in the previuos step.
+You'll be asked to specify your account address `alignedxxxxxxxxxxxx`, which you obtained in the previuos step.

 ## Registering as a Validator <a name="validator"></a>